-Strategy, in order to specifically The Importance of Implementation Strategies focus and devote enough time to the development of the implementation strategy (November 15 for most TH hospitals, February 15 for CT hospitals).
+Strategy, in order to specifically focus and devote enough time to the development of the implementation strategy (November 15 for most TH hospitals, February 15 for CT hospitals).
 This will result in a plan that the hospital will implement and evaluate over the subsequent three years, with the goal of making a positive impact on the community needs that the hospital chooses to address.